gitphill/openssl-alpine/README.md

 # OpenSSL

-Docker image based on Alpine Linux that uses OpenSSL to generate a private key and public x509 certificate.
+Docker image based on Alpine Linux that uses OpenSSL to generate a three tier x509 certificate chain.

-x509 is a standard for a public key infrastructure (PKI) to manage digital certificates, public-key encryption and a key part of the Transport Layer Security protocol used to secure web and email communication.
+x509 is a standard for a public key infrastructure (PKI) to manage digital certificates, public-key encryption and a key part of the Transport Layer Security (TLS) protocol used to secure web and email communication.

-Volumes from a container based on this image can be linked to other docker containers.

 ## Vagrant